-Using the agile development methodology, FCS used Uniface for the core of the application, and then integrated it with other tools for the reporting and data conversion aspects.
-It wasn’t long before significant progress was shown to the customer and FCS demonstrated that they were meeting project milestones that had never been achieved by the previous .NET team.
+Using the agile development methodology, Synapse Innovation used Uniface for the core of the application, and then integrated it with other tools for the reporting and data conversion aspects.
+It wasn’t long before significant progress was shown to the customer and Synapse Innovation demonstrated that they were meeting project milestones that had never been achieved by the previous .NET team.

 At this point the customer was so impressed by the progress of the project, that they ended up adding additional functionality to the initial development phase of the application that was originally planned for the future.
 In the end the development team was able to deliver the application to the customer in just six months.

 “Using the repository functionality of Uniface is key.
 We put all the necessary data definitions in a repository and don’t have to write source code.
 This way, when a change is needed, all we have to do is change the repository and the changes will be inherited by the application automatically.”